ray-project/ray/doc/source/ray-air/predictors.rst

 What are predictors?
 --------------------

-Ray AIR Predictors are a class that loads models from :class:`Checkpoints` to perform inference.
+Ray AIR Predictors are a class that loads models from `Checkpoint` to perform inference.

-Predictors are used by `BatchPredictor`s and `PredictorDeployment`s to do large-scale scoring or online inference.
+Predictors are used by `BatchPredictor` and `PredictorDeployment` to do large-scale scoring or online inference.

 Let's walk through a basic usage of the Predictor.
 In the below example, we create `Checkpoint` object from a model definition.
 Checkpoints can be generated from a variety of different ways -- see the :ref:`Checkpoints <air-checkpoints-doc>` user guide for more details.